nagasudhirpulla/GridInformationSystem/README.md

 ![db schema](assets/design/db_schema.png)

 ## TODOs
-* List out all the cached columns of all entities and implement domain events to update them
 * GridEntity tag db schema and domain layer done, app layer pending
 * Restrict on delete in all many-to-many relations
 * Create DB trigger type of notification when an element changes so that policies can be checked and caches can be updated with in a transaction.